 In the Internet-based course, students are lead through the modules by a course platform.
-In our case, the course platform is WebCT [13].
+In our case, the course platform is WebCT.
 Additionally, students open browser windows with secure shell applets to each of the laboratory devices.
 This allows a guided learning without limitations concerning the hardware configuration.
 The course language is English.

 The module begins with an extended chapter of contents that is named storyboard.
-The storyboard indicates the estimated time a student has to spend in each section and provides information about the timely progress in the module.
+Figure 3 shows the storyboard, indicating the estimated times a student has to spend in each section.
+The storyboard provides the student with information about the timely progress in the module.